 Finding the right person for an open position can be difficult.
 When you find that perfect fit, you’ll do what it takes to get them to their new location.
 However, relocating someone internationally can be a difficult task without proper guidance and support.
-Even if your global mobility program offers cost of living allowances, ships their household goods, or helps them find an amazing new home, expatriate assignments often go wrong over time.
+Even if your global mobility program offers cost of living allowances, , or helps them find an amazing new home, expatriate assignments often go wrong over time.

 Housing, cultural adjustment, family adjustment, and a new work environment can all lead to poor productivity.
 This is especially true if the assignment takes someone far away from their loved ones for an extended period of time.
 Therefore, it’s important that you understand the advantages and disadvantages of the most common types of expatriate assignments: long-term, short-term, and typical business travel.

 Some global mobility programs choose to use just one type of assignment, or include multiple different options.
 This decision often depends on the employee and the position available.
 Either way, finding the best fit for both your company and your employee will ensure both are successful long term.

 What is a long-term expatriate assignment?